Best Centrally Managed Network Systems 2026: UniFi, Cisco Meraki, Aruba & More

 Access Point Lineup

-UniFi Access Point U7 Pro ($189) represents our primary deployment choice for professional environments.
-This ceiling-mounted WiFi 7 access point features a 2.5 GbE uplink, supporting over 300 clients with excellent coverage in both high-density conference rooms and standard office environments.
+UniFi Access Point U7 Pro XG ($199) represents our primary deployment choice for professional environments.
+This ceiling-mounted WiFi 7 access point features a 10 GbE uplink, supporting over 300 clients with excellent coverage and future-proof connectivity.
+For only $10 more than the standard U7 Pro, the 10 Gbps uplink provides significant headroom for high-bandwidth applications.

-UniFi Access Point U7 Pro XG ($199) High-performance WiFi 7 access point with 6 spatial streams and 10 GbE uplink support, providing an excellent balance of performance and cost-effectiveness.
+UniFi Access Point U7 Pro Max ($279) High-performance WiFi 7 access point with 6 spatial streams and multi-gigabit uplink support, providing excellent performance for demanding environments.

-For comprehensive WiFi 7 planning guidance, reference our professional WiFi 7 implementation guide.
+WiFi 7 is now the standard for business networks in 2026.
+For comprehensive planning guidance, reference our professional WiFi 7 implementation guide.

 Management Platform